 He also has a management role as Director of Research for Nottingham University Hospitals NHS Trust.

-Dr Ryder sees and treats both NHS and private patients at the Nottingham NHS Treatment Centre.
+Dr Ryder sees and treats NHS patients at the Nottingham NHS Treatment Centre.

 Current NHS or research position